- Cheapest non-owner car insurance companies in Wisconsin

 Best non-owner car insurance in Wisconsin

-While Erie Insurance is the top choice, Travelers and State Farm are also great options for non-owner coverage.
+Although Erie Insurance came out on top, Travelers and State Farm are also excellent choices for providing non-owner coverage.

-The table below shows a comparison of the best non-owner car insurance companies in Wisconsin.
+The table below compares the top non-owner car insurance companies in Wisconsin.

 Company | Average annual premium | J.D.
 Power | NAIC | AM Best | Overall score |